Campus (OVA): Media

 Campus is made up of two episodes, both of which are in one DVD.

 Reception

-En Hong finds that "The first episode is merely a conglomeration of scenes 'thrust' upon each other with a 'loose' plot to 'bind' them together" and that the production values are lacking, but noted it was effective as a hentai work, "accomplishes what it sets out to do (every girl that makes an appearance)".
-Chris Beveridge thinks that Campus is one of the "simple, but done well" titles from the Vanilla Series line, and points out the lack of "non-consensual scenes", not "terribly explicit" sex scenes, and "a focus on dating and romance" to make it recommended for couples' viewing.
+En Hong found that "the first episode is merely a conglomeration of scenes 'thrust' upon each other with a 'loose' plot to 'bind' them together" and that the production values are lacking, but noted that it was effective as a hentai work and "accomplishes what it sets out to do (every girl that makes an appearance)".
+Chris Beveridge thought that Campus is one of the "simple, but done well" titles from the Vanilla Series line, and pointed out the lack of "non-consensual scenes", not "terribly explicit" sex scenes, and "a focus on dating and romance" to make it recommended for couples' viewing.
 Alex Roberts characterized Campus as "solid, but unspectacular".
-Mike Toole wrote "Here's another filthy cartoon that involves flashbacks and magic use.
-It has character designs that are cute, if unusual, surprisingly decent animation, and a completely bugfuck time-twisting storyline."
+Mike Toole called Campus a "filthy" cartoon with "cute" character designs, and "unusual", "surprisingly decent" animation.